Reading. Most of us have every intention to read more, but few of us actually read much.

 One of the greatest myths of leadership is that you must be in charge in order to lead.
 This can be especially true for Children’s Ministry Leaders.
 But it’s just not true, and great leaders don’t buy it.
 Great leaders lead with or without the authority and learn to unleash their influence wherever they are.

-In this terrific book by Steve Adams, Children’s Pastor at Saddleback Church, you will learn how to ask and answer five simple but powerful questions:
+In this terrific book by Steve Adams, former Children’s Pastor at Saddleback Church, you will learn how to ask and answer five simple but powerful questions:

 - Why are we on this journey?